hpi-schul-cloud/cui/README.md

 What if the answer of the bot was not what the user was expecting or did not help with the users problem?

 If the NLU was not able to clearly classify the intent, which means the confidence is below a specific threshold, the user is presented a selection of alternatives.
-To do this we extended the Core server with a mapping from intent to a question.
+To do this we extended the Core server with a mapping from an intent to a question.
 For example the intent `sound_of_cat` might be mapped to the question _Did you want to know what a cat sounds like?_.

-To offer this to the user, you need to define these questions for each intent in a `intent_questions.json` format in your projects data folder, e.g., [`rasa-core/data/opensap_faq/intent_questions.json`](rasa-core/data/opensap_faq/intent_questions.json).
+To offer this to the user, you need to define these questions for each intent in a `intent_questions.json` file in your projects data folder, e.g., [`rasa-core/data/opensap_faq/intent_questions.json`](rasa-core/data/opensap_faq/intent_questions.json).

 ```json
 {